Skip to Content

 An orangutan swings from two vines in the Gunung Leuser National Park in Bukit Lawang.

-I also saw Thomas’s langur monkeys, endemic to Sumatra.
-Surprisingly, I spotted gibbons in the distance, which is a very rare occurrence for a day trek because they usually reside deeper in the jungle.
+I spotted gibbons high up in the trees too, which is a very rare occurrence for a day trek because gibbons usually reside deeper in the jungle.

 Thomas' langur monkey grips onto a tree in the Gunung Leuser National Park.

-Orangutans are the most active in the morning and evenings; they wake up around 8 am or 9am.
+Camping overnight in the jungle improves your chances at spotting an orangutan drastically because orangutans are the most active in the morning and evenings; they wake up around 8 am or 9am.

 • Never touch or feed animals.